gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ## Loading external configuration file from non-root user

-Omnibus-gitlab package loads all configuration from `/etc/gitlab/gitlab.rb` file.
+Omnibus GitLab package loads all configuration from `/etc/gitlab/gitlab.rb` file.
 This file has strict file permissions and is owned by the `root` user.
 The reason for strict permissions and ownership is that `/etc/gitlab/gitlab.rb` is being executed as Ruby code by the `root` user during `gitlab-ctl reconfigure`.
 This means that users who have write access to `/etc/gitlab/gitlab.rb` can add configuration that will be executed as code by `root`.